-9637 Pre-Nursing I Principles of Allied Health & Patient Centered Care and Diagnostics 9636 Pre-Nursing II Medical Terminology & Pharmacology Location: NCI - Eastlake ALL COURSES ARE FULL YEAR
+9637 Pre-Nursing I

+Principles of Allied Health & Patient Centered Care and Diagnostics

+9636 Pre-Nursing II

+Medical Terminology & Pharmacology

+Location: NCI - Eastlake

+ALL COURSES ARE FULL YEAR
-Prerequisite: Interview conducted by the instructor, By the program start date student must have completed coursework required for junior status at their home school including seven (7) credits with a mandatory two (2) credits each earned in

-English and Mathematics.
+Prerequisite: Interview conducted by the instructor, By the program start date student must have completed coursework required for junior status at their home school including seven (7) credits with a mandatory two (2) credits each earned in English and Mathematics.

 Clinical Requirements: During the junior and senior years, students attend clinical sites and will need to provide their own transportation to and from the sites.
 Students must pass a BCI background check, negative drug screen and submit evidence of other health screening requirements, which are required by the clinical sites.
 Students must also successfully pass CPR (training provided during the course) prior to attending clinicals.

-Recommended for: College Bound/Technical Education 3 credits each year 4 Cuyahoga Community College 6 credits Lakeland Community College 10 credits through University of Akron 3 CT2 credits Certifications Available: State Tested Nursing Assistent (STNA). & CDD: in proceeds for program approach through Ohio Board of Nursing for Mediation Aide entry-level position in health care.
+Recommended for: College Bound/Technical Education 3 credits each year 4 Cuyahoga Community College 6 credits Lakeland Community College 10 credits through University of Akron 3 CT2 credits Certifications Available: State Tested Nursing Assistant (STNA) & CPR; in process for program approval through Ohio Board of Nursing for Medication Aide Certification (MA-C) Career: H, P This program is designed to provide the basic healthcare skills necessary for an entry-level position in health care.
 Upon successful completion of the program and passage of certification exams, students can begin a career as a State Tested Nursing Assistant (STNA).
 Students will learn to assist patients with daily living and fundamental tasks, assist in a health care setting, and prepare sterile environments.